-A 2(ii) Honours degree in a relevant subject, e.g. economics, finance, accounting or management from a university, or a similar qualification from any other institution is required.
+Entry to the MA/Diploma Banking and Finance programme requires a 2(ii) Honours degree in a relevant subject, e.g. economics, finance, accounting or management from a university, or a similar qualification from any other institution.
 Alternatively, possession of a suitable professional qualification and relevant practical experience may also be accepted.
 In general, however, applicants are judged on their individual merits and age, work experience and other factors are also considered.
-A two-year programme, with the first year as a "qualifying year", is also available for students whose backgrounds are different from those outlined above in order to prepare them more fully for their MA Banking and Finance studies.

 Months of entry

 Banking and financial services represents a highly competitive and rapidly changing sector in every modern economy.
 Changes in customer requirements, technology, competitive conditions and regulation create the need for managers, traders and analysts to make rapid and often far-reaching decisions about their short term operations and long term strategies.
 The MSc and MA in Banking and Finance degree courses at Bangor offer you a unique opportunity to study advanced theory and practice relating to financial services, and to develop an appreciation of the causes and significance of current developments in this vitally important and dynamic sector of the economy.

 Issues you will tackle as part of your MSc or MA Banking and Finance degree programme include:

 - Why are the banking systems in different countries (such as the UK, Germany, Japan and the US) so diverse?